-The reoccurring theme you repeatedly hear is that the structure of the foot is very complex and bones in the foot are incredibly intricate and complex.
-The foot can be hard to put back together and when it cannot be fully put back together, victims are often left with a permanent injury.
+The reoccurring theme you repeatedly hear from these doctors is that the structure of the foot is very complex.
+The bones in the foot are incredibly intricate and delicate.
+The foot can be hard to put back together.
+When the foot cannot be fully put back together, victims are often left with a permanent injury.

 The heel bone is called a calcaneus.
 It is a relatively big bone, the largest of the tarsal bones in the foot.
 It is like an eggshell in that it is fairly solid outside but really soft in the center.
 The heel bone has a joint connected with the talus bone.
-That gives you the ability to move your foot side to side when you are standing on level surface.
+That gives you the ability to move your foot side to side when you are standing on a level surface.

 We have an entire page devoted to heel injuries and their settlement value.Comminuted Fracture

 A comminuted fracture is when a fracture is broken into more than one piece.
 A simple fracture would just be two pieces and a comminuted might be three or four multiple pieces.
 The greater the comminution, the greater the chance satisfactory alignment of the fracture itself may not be achieved which can cause ongoing problems and pain.

 The Lisfranc joint is the joint that comprises the tarsometatarsal joint from the first metatarsal right across the foot to the fifth metatarsal.
 Technically, this mid-foot injury can be either a fracture of a bone on an injury to a ligament.